 We don't want to make this too technical or difficult but we do want to recognize that some rides are easy, others are hard and it's up to each rider to recognize their fitness level and whether the ride suits them.

 If you haven't noticed, we don't have "official" ride leaders.
-That's because anyone can organize a ride at their desired pace so others can join him/her at that pace.
+That's because anyone can organize a ride at their desired paceso others can join him/her at that pace.
 We don't encourage anyone who's not at a specific fitness level to attempt to participate in a ride that's way above what they can achieve.
 Just as we don't want folks getting left behind, we also don't want to weigh down a fast ride.

 As 2014 rolls around, we're expecting that more Mangers and Alings will organize rides at their desired pace and folks will ride at the level and effort they want in order to reach their own individual fitness goals.

-and rain to complete the short loop of the Kitsap Color Classic.
+Mangs and Alings with members of another team brave the wind and rain to complete the short loop of the Kitsap Color Classic.

 The last weekend of September is usually rainy as the Fall season has officially landed.
 This year wasn't any different.
 Advance weather reports had predicted at least some clearing for the Kitsap Color Classic - a romp through Kitsap county with a choice of 3 loops - a 25 miler, a 37 miler or a combined 57 mile ride.
 Some Team Mangs had signed up but with the rain dumping cats and dogs the day before and with just a little bit of a let up on Sunday morning, many felt it safer to stay home and enjoy the game on TV.